alansantosmg/techTips/drafts/movingNotesToGithub.md

 So, I did a private Github repo named `myNotes`.
 This repo is synced to my local environment using Git.

-Inside of `myNotes` folder I created several folders, corresponding to OneNotes sections.
+Inside of `myNotes` folder I created several folders, corresponding to OneNote's sections.
 Inside each section folder I have markdown files (.md) corresponding to OneNote pages.

 There's no auto syncing and it's a downside of my solution.
 Instead, I do  `git add` and `git commit` commands as I do in my normal dayly workflow.